ABC's Dallas Mock Oral Faculty

 AOBOG Osteopathic Continuous Certification in Obstetrics & Gynecology (OCC)

-For those of you who have always tapped into a review course in preparing for your board certifying exams, you’ll take great comfort in our five day April 23-28 Board Review Course.
-This is not the same type of review course from the past.
-Just as you’ve evolved and practice evidence-based medicine, our course is designed for the adult learner, is exam-focused, and all lectures follow the national ACOG guidelines.
+Looking for Category I CME hours?
+Our five day April 1-5 Board Review Course is not the same type of review course from the past.
+Just as you’ve evolved and practice evidence-based medicine, our course is designed for the adult learner and all lectures follow the national ACOG guidelines.
 Heck, you’ll walk away with loads of everyday practice tips, too.

-Additionally, you must complete 5 Practice Performance Assessments (PPA) in each 6 year OCC cycle.
-These 5 PPAs must be completed by September 15th of the year your certificate expires.
+Additionally, you must complete 2 Practice Performance Assessments (PPA) and/or Quality Improvements (QI) in each 6-year OCC cycle.
+These 2 PPAs must be completed by September 15th of the year your certificate expires.

 Test Taking Tips

-ABOG lists that exam topics may include, but are not limited to, the following:
+AOBOG lists that exam topics may include, but are not limited to, following:

 Medical conditions complicating pregnancy